dask/dask-kubernetes/doc/source/kubecluster2.rst

 Creating a Dask cluster via the cluster manager
 -----------------------------------------------

+ With the cluster object, you can conveniently create and manage a Dask cluster.
+And connect a :class:`dask.distributed.Client` object to the cluster and perform your work.

 To create a cluster in the default namespace, run the following